keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

 ### H1- Public Information Campaigns

 - Evidence for the beginning of a coordinated campaign includes a website being launched, an official announcement or press release of a campaign, or government and health department social media announcements of a campaign.
-- There have been very few cases where we record the end of a public information campaign.
-These are rarely announced officially, but evidence for the end of a campaign can be seen through a very out of date web page and a lack of any COVID-related communications, policies, or announcements from the government.
-The context of the broader policy environment should corroborate the idea that the government has stopped communicating about COVID-19 to citizens.
-A detailed note with evidence will be included to explain this.
+- The end of campaigns are rarely announced officially, but evidence for the winding down of a campaign (coded as a 1) can be seen through an out of date web page (2 or more months) and a lack of any COVID-related communications, policies, or announcements from the government, health ministry, or official social media pages.
+If evidence is still present of a dormant, or rarely updated COVID-19 information campaign, we may code a 1.
+If there is no guidance remaining at all, or a campaign over 6 months out of date, or only daily reporting of case numbers, we may code a 0.
+- 2 levels may be recorded when there are regular updates on official government web pages, and official social media pages, and there is good evidene of changing guidance and regular and active communication to the public

 ### H2 - Testing Policy